severin-richner/Zoom-Joiner/README.md

 	(should work fine with: Chrome, Brave, Edge)

-4)	Download the files "icon.ico" and "Zoom-Joiner.py" and put together in some folder of your choice.
+4)	download the files "icon.ico" and "Zoom-Joiner.py" and put together in some folder of your choice

 Done!
 Just open/run the "Zoom-Joiner.py" file with python.